-- After the firestorm had passed, he exited his basement, kicked on the generator, positioned his 2" fire hose and started pumping from the pool. - The wooden trellis attached to the front of the unattended house had caught on fire and was burning towards the front door and window when the downhill neighbor ran over, knocked down the trellis and doused it with his five- gallon bottles of water, saving the house. - "I grabbed two fire extinguishers and ran to the house below where a bush adjacent to a window on the uphill side of the slope was fully engulfed in flames and was igniting an adjacent pine tree.
+After the firestorm had passed, he exited his basement, kicked on the generator, positioned his 2" fire hose and started pumping from the pool."

+The wooden trellis attached to the front of the unattended house had caught on fire and was burning towards the front door and window when the downhill neighbor ran over, knocked down the trellis and doused it with his five- gallon bottles of water, saving the house.

+"I grabbed two fire extinguishers and ran to the house below where a bush adjacent to a window on the uphill side of the slope was fully engulfed in flames and was igniting an adjacent pine tree.
 I was concerned that if any of the houses below would catch on fire, they could then ignite a neighboring house and of course my house.
-I saved both houses" - "As my house burned I was able to stay alive at my neighbor's home who pumped his pool and was able to save his home."
+I saved both houses."